Destiny-IT-guy/linux-basic/Users/README.md

 | 7 | Inactive | number of days after password expired before account is disabled | 31 |
 | 8 | expired | The exact date the account was expired.
 Reference date is also jan 1st, 1970 | 20420 |

-the 2nd field is the hash password field. the field starts with an ID after the first dollar signs.
-This value determine which hash algorithm what use. here is a basic of the main values
+the 2nd field is the hash password field.
+The field starts with an ID after the first dollar signs.
+This value determine which hash algorithm what use.
+Here is a basic of the main values

 | id | hash algorithm |
 |----|----------------|